BinaryMoon/binarysun/_free-games/dr-germ.md

 Experiment with germeology in 4 separate game types to earn science awards.
 Work your way up the medical ladder and take your place beside Dr.Germ as one of the greatest germeologists of all time!

+- 4 Game Modes with Unlimited play time and no more nag screens!
+- Boss coming?
+Hit 'B' and be back to work in seconds!
+- Compete against players worldwide with the online Hi Scores
+- Instant game download, no waiting

 <div class="gallery" markdown="1">

 ![Research]({{ site.url }}/assets/gallery/drgerm1.jpg)